-Abstracts of 200-300 words are due 4 January 2019.
-Authors will be notified of provisional paper acceptance by late January.
-Final manuscript submissions will be due mid-May 2019.
+Abstracts of 200-300 words are due 17 May 2019.
+Authors will be notified of provisional paper acceptance by mid-June 2019.
+Final manuscript submissions will be due 4 September 2019.
 For formatting and submission details see “Step One – Abstract” of the COT Author Guidelines at cotjournal.com.

 Articles are generally restricted to 7,500 or fewer words (the approximate equivalent to thirty pages of double-spaced, twelve-point type) and may include up to ten images.
 See Author Guidelines at cotjournal.com or email Senior Associate Editor, Kecia Fong at email@example.com for further information.

 Gardner, H. & Shulman, L.S., 2005, ‘The Professions in America Today: Crucial but Fragile’, Daedalus, 134(3), pp. 13-18.